-As this region with its complexities due to sheer size and the peculiarities of its various ports and terminal is still basically unknown, or at least confusing to most, Williams Brothers has prepared this report covering the major ports and some aspects of the Amazon region to provide some useful, basic and clarifying information for those whose vessels will trade in these ports.
-However this information may change without notice, not only because of authorities but in view of the changing river conditions, and therefore all information should be considered as a general guideline only and must be confirmed with local agents before vessels arrive in these ports.
+As this region, with its complexities due to the sheer size and the peculiarities of its various ports and terminals, is still basically unknown, or at least a mystery to most, Williams Brothers has prepared this circular covering the major ports, and some aspects of the Amazon region, to provide useful, basic and clarifying information for those whose vessels will trade in these ports.
+This information may change without notice, not only because of the actions of local authorities, but primarily in view of the changing river conditions.
+Therefore all information should be considered as a general guideline only and must be confirmed with local agents before vessels arrive in these ports.